SaiyanSkywalker/CNH-Staff-Management-App/README.md

 		- Note: Any iOS emulation must be done on a computer with MacOS installed.
 XCode (the application that manages the iOS emulators) can't be installed on any other operating system.
 	- `npx expo start -c` (run this from `apps/mobile`): Clears cache in Expo before starting application.
 Similar to running `npm run android` or `npm run ios`.

+## Contents of the Deliverable

+### Main Features

+- Web
+  - Login: admin and nurse managers are able to log in/log out

+  - Upload timesheets (CSV files)

+  - Schedule: Schedules for hospital staff can be viewed on a (day, week, month basis)

+  - Shift history: Admins can view all past shift requests

+  - Shift requests: admin can accept/deny requests

+  - Admin can adjust staff capacities for different shifts

+  - Admin and nurse manager users can send messages to nurses
+- Server

+  - Data management

+  - Stores/retrieves data for mobile and web apps
+  - Creates db model (using Sequelize)
+  - Handles login authentication and authorization
+  - File processing
+  - Socket management (chat and user notifications)

+- Mobile
+  - Login: Users can easily log in/log out of app
+  - Schedule: users can view what shifts they have assigned to them
+  - Shift request: users can request new or changes to shifts
+  - Live notifications for updates on shift requests
+  - Chat: forum that lets nurses send messages to other users/admins

+### Issues & Workarounds

+- Sign In
+	- Passwords aren't encrypted in db
+	- No current mechanism for users to sign up for mobile or web app
+ 	- **Workaround:** Accounts have to manually be added to the `UserInformation` table in the database
+- Some unit tests may not pass
+	- **Workaround:** Some tests have to be executed manually by launching the server project, admin portal and/or mobile app